Convolution Properties of Orlicz Spaces on hypergroups: Introduction

 A main motivation for writing this paper is the above background and the following result from \cite[Corollary 1.4]{que} about Lebesgue spaces on locally compact groups. \begin{theorem} Let $G$ be a locally compact abelian group and $1<p,q<\infty$.
 Then, $L^p(G)\ast L^q(G)\subseteq L^p(G)$ if and only if $G$ is compact. \end{theorem}

-In Section 3, we intend to give a version of this result for Orlicz spaces on locally compact hypergroups; Orlicz spaces are a huge generalization of the usual Lebesgue spaces, and also, hypergroups are an extension of locally compact groups.
-Indeed, for a pair $(\Phi_1,\Phi_2)$ of Young functions satisfying the sequence condition \eqref{seq} (see Definition \ref{defseq}), we show that if for each $f\in L^{\Phi_1}(K)$ and $g\in L^{\Phi_2}(K)$, $f\ast g$ exists almost everywhere, then there is no aperiodic element in $Z(K)$ with respect to the action $Z(K)\curvearrowright (K,\lambda)$, where $K$ is a locally compact commutative hypergroup and $Z(K)$ is the center of $K$.
-As an application, among other results, it is proved that a compactly generated abelian group $G$ is compact if and only if for each pair $(\Phi_1,\Phi_2)$ of Young functions satisfying the sequence condition \eqref{seq} and for each $f\in L^{\Phi_1}(G)$ and $g\in L^{\Phi_2}(G)$, $f\ast g$ exists a.e.
+In Section 3, we give a version of this result for Orlicz spaces on locally compact hypergroups.
+Indeed, for a pair $(\Phi_1,\Phi_2)$ of Young functions satisfying the sequence condition \eqref{seq} (see Definition \ref{defseq}), we show that if for each $f\in L^{\Phi_1}(K)$ and $g\in L^{\Phi_2}(K)$, $f\ast g$ exists almost everywhere, then there is no aperiodic element in $Z(K)$ with respect to the action $Z(K)\curvearrowright (K,\lambda)$, where $K$ is a locally compact commutative hypergroup equipped with an invariant measure $\lambda$ and $Z(K)$ is the center of $K$.
+As an application, among other results, we prove that a compactly generated abelian group $G$ is compact if and only if for each pair $(\Phi_1,\Phi_2)$ of Young functions satisfying the sequence condition \eqref{seq} and for each $f\in L^{\Phi_1}(G)$ and $g\in L^{\Phi_2}(G)$, $f\ast g$ exists a.e.
 We note that if we consider Lebesgue spaces $L^{p_1}(G)$ and $L^{p_2}(G)$, where $p_1,p_2>2$, the novel conclusion Corollary \ref{cor2} is obtained for Lebesgue spaces too, because the Young functions $\Phi_{p_i}, i=1,2$ defined by $\Phi_{p_i}(x):=|x|^{p_i}$ satisfy the sequence condition \eqref{seq}.

 In section 4, we fix a function $g\in C_c(K)$, and study the compact convolution operator $f\mapsto f\ast g$ from $L^1_w(K)$ into $L^\Phi_w(K)$, where $K$ is a locally compact hypergroup and $w$ is a weight function on $K$.
 We show that this operator is compact if and only if the function $x\mapsto\frac{1}{w(x)}\|{\rm L}_xg\|_{\Phi,w}$ on $K$ vanishes at infinity.
 This conclusion is an Orlicz space version of the main result of \cite{ghamed}.
 It is also a generalization of one result in \cite{tab3} on locally compact hypergroups.
+It is worth noting that the convolution operators in different Orlicz spaces were also studied before by O'Neil \cite{Oneil} and Kami\'nska and Musielak \cite{KaminskaMusi}.

 In the next section, we recall some definitions and notation concerning locally compact hypergroups and Orlicz spaces, and also state some facts about aperiodic elements of a group action on a measure space which are used in the proof of our main result.